Your Bearing Guide

 2. Does Your Application Need Radial Bearings?

 You’re designing an application and trying to find the best bearing to support its operational requirements.
-Maybe you’re thinking that a radial ball bearing is the bearing to go with but aren’t sure.
+Maybe you’re thinking that a radial ball bearing is the best choice for your application but still aren’t completely sure.
 If so, this article is for you!

-This radial ball bearing guide will help you know if you’re choosing the right bearing for your application.
+This radial ball bearing guide will help you identify if you should use a radial ball bearing.

 - Internal Clearance